AvirFrog/Mir-Us/docs/usage.md

 This code above will create a miBase object which will provide functions to retrieve data from the current version of miRBase.
 However, one might be working on an old project, which requires access to older versions of miRBase.
 It is possible with Mir-Us.

 !!! info
     Mir-Us supports older versions of miRBase.
 To use them, the `version` parameter must be provided.
 Backwards compatibility does not end on version 20, however.
-[Details :octicons-link-16:](versions.md){ .md-button .md-button--primary }
+[Details :octicons-link-16:](versions.md){: target="_blank" .md-button .md-button--primary }

 !!! example "Example of initialization with version defining"
     ```python